-You may not give, promise, or offer anything of value, directly or indirectly (e.g., via a third party), to any client, government employee, foreign official, vendor, business partner, or any other person if it is intended or appears intended to improperly influence, secure an improper advantage, or avoid a disadvantage in obtaining or retaining business.
+It is a crime and prohibited to give, promise, or offer anything of value, directly or indirectly (e.g., via a third party), to any client, government employee, foreign official, vendor, business partner, or any other person if it is intended or appears intended to improperly influence, secure an improper advantage, or avoid a disadvantage in obtaining or retaining business.
 You may not receive, accept, or solicit anything of value, directly or indirectly, if it is intended or appears intended to improperly influence your decisions on behalf of the Company.

-"Anything of value" should be considered broadly and would include, but not be limited to, money, gifts, gratuities, entertainment, lodging, travel, hospitality, offers of employment (whether paid or unpaid), charitable contributions, sponsorships, or political contributions that are not otherwise permitted by Company Policies.
+"Anything of value" should be considered broadly and would include, but is not limited to, money, gifts, gratuities, entertainment, lodging, travel, hospitality, offers of employment (whether paid or unpaid), charitable contributions, sponsorships, or political contributions that are not otherwise permitted by Company Policies.

-In addition, you may not make a facilitation (i.e., grease or speed) payment to any individual, including a government official, to secure or expedite the performance of a routine action, such as the approval of permits or licenses or performance of ministerial duties, which the individual has a duty to perform.
+Facilitation payments (i.e., grease or speed) are prohibited, including to government officials to secure or expedite the performance of a routine action, such as the approval of permits or licenses or performance of ministerial duties.